Here we display our current starter piano (description below), our selected piano most suitable for a begginer.

 Our current starter piano as pictured:

-Here we have a Burdett piano, a compact instrument made by the famous English manufacturer Kemble.
+Here we have a W H Barnes piano, a very compact instrument made in England.

-This Burdett piano has an 85 key keyboard, giving you a little more width space without sacrificing too much (if anything!) to most players, which makes it ideal for a begginer player with limited space.
+This W H Barnes piano is a six octave sized piano, giving you far more width space to play with without sacrificing too much range to a lot of players, which makes it ideal for a begginer player with limited space.

-Finished in a dark mahogany case with some attractive carved detailing on the top lid, this piano also has a nice character and charm that people will appreciate over a keyboard alternative at this price!
+Finished in a dark mahogany case with an attractive, traditional European style case, this piano also has a great character and charm that people will appreciate over a keyboard alternative at this price!

 Great starter intrument for first time players looking for a stepping stone piano to get the ball rolling with, or for those unsure whether a piano is for them and are not ready to invest too much.